sinonjs/sinon/CONTRIBUTING.md

 $ npm run lint
 ```

-You can fix a lot lint and style violations automatically:
+You can fix a lot of lint and style violations automatically:

 ```
 $ npm run lint -- --fix